THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Church will be the judge of angels.

-Know ye not that we will judge angels? how much more things that pertain to this life?
+Do you not know that we shall judge angels?
+How much more, things that pertain to this life?
 (I Corinthians 6:3)

 It is through the Church that the angelic authorities and rulers will come to understand the wisdom of God.